contentauth/c2pa-rs/CONTRIBUTING.md

 Start by filing an issue.
 The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads (when appropriate).

+### Current Areas of Work

+The Adobe CAI team has been using this crate as the foundation of Adobe's Content Authenticity Initiative-related products and services since late 2020.
+As we shift toward making this crate available for open usage, we're aware that there is quite a bit of work to do to create what we'd feel comfortable calling a 1.0 release.
+We've decided to err on the side of releasing earlier so that people can experiment with it and give us feedback.

+We expect to do work on a number of areas in the next few months while we remain in prerelease (0.x) versions.
+Some broad categories of work (and thus things you might expect to change) are:

+* We'll be reviewing and refining our APIs for ease of use and comprehension.
+We'd appreciate feedback on areas that you find confusing or unnecessarily difficult.
+* We'll also be reviewing our APIs for compliance with Rust community best practices.
+There are some areas (for example, use of public fields and how we take ownership vs references) where we know some work is required.
+* Our documentation is incomplete.
+We'll be working on refining the documentation.
+* Our testing infrastructure is incomplete.
+We'll be working on improving test coverage, memory efficiency, and performance benchmarks.

+### Desired Feedback

+We welcome feedback on:

+* API design
+* Prioritization of upcoming development, especially:
+  * File format support
+  * Assertion support
+* Optimizations and performance concerns
+* Bugs or non-compliance with the C2PA spec
+* Additional platform support

 ## Contributor License Agreement